"The Ashridge Interchange Movement ('AIM') is a non-party

 Work on the Maidenhead By-Pass started in the 1930’s as a dual carriageway with cycle tracks and several junctions, but WWII intervened with just the River Thames bridge parapets in place.
 In 1946, the 'London-South Wales Motor Road' was announced.
 Its original route was to take in the path of the Maidenhead By-Pass and then extend westward through Winnersh roughly where the M4 is now, and continuing south of Reading, Newbury and Hungerford before taking a more northerly route to Bristol.
 The planned route was later changed to avoid south Berkshire beyond Maidenhead.

 In 1959, the first section of what became known as the M4 opened as the Maidenhead By-Pass.
 It was extended eastwards in the early 1960’s to Chiswick, and was intended to extend westwards through south Oxfordshire and Wiltshire towards Swindon, Bath and Bristol.
-There was a late change of plan, and instead of passing through Oxfordshire, it went south of Reading before heading north-west to re-join its original line.
+There was a late change of plan announced in 1965, and instead of passing through Oxfordshire, it went south of Reading before heading north-west to re-join its original line.

-Three interchanges were planned around Reading: Junction 10 to the east, 11 to the south and 12 to the west.
-Junction 10 was to be built to motorway standard, to link with the new Wokingham Northern Relief Road between the Sutton’s Seeds Roundabout in Reading and Amen Corner on the A329 east of Wokingham.
+Three interchanges were eventually planned around Reading: Junction 10 to the east, 11 to the south and 12 to the west.
+Although there had been a much simpler design proposed in 1967, Junction 10 was to be built to motorway standard, to link with the new Wokingham Northern Relief Road and between the Sutton’s Seeds Roundabout in Reading and Amen Corner on the A329 east of Wokingham.

 At this point, speculation fed by secrecy and inept public relations resulted in a combination of fear, uncertainty and doubt.
 There was a huge outcry against motorway-standard relief roads which might link the M4 and M3 and obliterate Wokingham, Bracknell and Ascot.
 Many articles in the 'Wokingham Times' of 1968 and 1969 show just how this came about.
 With the permission of the 'Wokingham Times', we publish transcripts of these articles to show how the story unfolded.